jenfly/datajam-python/README.md

 ### Slides

-You can view the workshop slides online at [bitly link].
+Coming soon!

 ### Setup

-You’ll want to bring your laptop for lots of hands-on practice as we work through the lessons and exercises.
-We'll be using Python 3.7, JupyterLab, Pandas, Seaborn, and Plotly.

-Please make sure to download and install the required software on your laptop prior to the workshop.
-For setup instructions, please **[click here](https://jenfly.github.io/datajam-python/SETUP)**.
+We'll be using Python 3.8, Jupyter Notebook, Pandas, Seaborn, and Plotly.
+You can work through the lessons and exercises online, without installing any software on the computer (see the workshop document for info).
+If you'd like to install Python on your computer, please **[click here](https://jenfly.github.io/datajam-python/SETUP)** for instructions.

 ### Instructor